OpenGenus/cosmos/README.md

 NOTE: B.E.N.J.I. has been selected as a project for the [Kharagpur Winter of Code 2017](https://kwoc.kossiitkgp.in/) :tada:

+NOTE #2: I was invited to talk about B.E.N.J.I at the [Open-Source Summit held at IIT Kharagpur](https://kwoc.kossiitkgp.in/summit) on the 21st of January 2018.
+You can view the slides [here](https://github.com/the-ethan-hunt/B.E.N.J.I./blob/master/OSS_IIT_KGP_Dhruv_Apte.pdf).
+The video session will be uploaded soon! :tada:

 ### List of contents

 - [Declassified debrief](#declassified-debrief)